 One of the most important and common questions that I hear asked by parents of gifted children is “What educational options do I have for my child(ren)?”
 This page will present a brief summary of some of the most common options available today.
 This page is not meant to discuss the many challenges and issues that go along with educating a child at each of these types of schools.

 Traditional Public School:

 One option is to send a gifted child to public school either in the school district where the family resides or in a school of choice.
 If public school is the path chosen, other considerations should be looked at including if the school offers (or even has funding for) gifted programs.
 Many types of options exist and some are very inexpensive for the school to implement and others are more costly.
-Types of programs to inquire about include accelerated learning through whole grade skipping, single subject acceleration, cluster grouping, curriculum compacting, independent studies, pull-out classes, gifted seminars, mentorships, honors course, AP courses, online gifted programs such as Northwestern’s gifted learning links or Stanford’s EPGY Open Enrollment Program which some schools have memberships to offer to their students and many others.
+Types of programs to inquire about include accelerated learning through whole grade skipping, single subject acceleration, cluster grouping, curriculum compacting, independent studies, pull-out classes, gifted seminars, mentorships, honors course, AP courses, online gifted programs such as Northwestern’s gifted learning links and many others.

 Virtual Public School:

 Technology has made it possible to attend public accredited schools online.
 Schools like K12 and Connections Academy offer online courses for kindergarten through high school students.
 These institutions are publically funded and provide an alternative approach to public learning.
 The parent acts as a learning coach for the child and a teacher is assigned.
 These programs (if you qualify financially) sometimes offer free (borrowed) computers, printers, subsidization of internet connectivity costs, learning materials, etc. Accelerated learning opportunities are more cost efficient and easier to implement given the technology available then they are in a traditional public school so both K12 and Connections Academy tout themselves as being good options for gifted and or 2E children.